mmahbub/BioADAPT-MRC/README.md

 * For evaluating the baseline model, set `trained_model_name = 'model_baseline.pt'` in the `../src/configs.py` file.

   For evaluating the trained model, set `trained_model_name = f'model_{bioasq_comp_num}b.pt'` in the `../src/configs.py` file.
-* For evaluating the baseline/trained model on BioASQ-7b test set, set `bioasq_comp_num = '7'` in the `../src/configs.py` file.
+* For evaluating the baseline or trained model on BioASQ-7b test set, set `bioasq_comp_num = '7'` in the `../src/configs.py` file.

-  For evaluating the baseline/trained model on BioASQ-8b test set, set `bioasq_comp_num = '8'` in the `../src/configs.py` file.
+  For evaluating the baseline or trained model on BioASQ-8b test set, set `bioasq_comp_num = '8'` in the `../src/configs.py` file.

-  For evaluating the baseline/trained model on BioASQ-9b test set, set `bioasq_comp_num = '9'` in the `../src/configs.py` file.
+  For evaluating the baseline or trained model on BioASQ-9b test set, set `bioasq_comp_num = '9'` in the `../src/configs.py` file.
 * Run the evaluation file:
   ```
   python ../BioADAPT-MRC/src/test.py